The Truth About Eating Disorders Among Minority Populations

 With eating disorders affecting people of all backgrounds, identities, and life situations, it’s important for clinicians to improve the accessibility of eating disorder treatment for minority populations.
 Here are a few ideas to keep in mind:

-• Include discussions about immigration and acculturation stress: For patients who are from another country or have a minority racial identity, it can be helpful to acknowledge the immense stress of immigration and/or acculturation.
+• Include discussions about immigration and acculturation stress.
+For patients who are from another country or have a minority racial identity, it can be helpful to acknowledge the immense stress of immigration and/or acculturation.
 This stress can be detrimental towards your patient’s mental health.
 By giving them permission to talk about their experiences, you might help them process what they’re going through.

-• Always be affirming: No matter your patient’s race, cultural background, religion, sexual orientation, or socioeconimc status, using affirming language and putting forth a safe environment in your treatment can go a very long way.
+• Always be affirming.
+No matter your patient’s race, cultural background, religion, sexual orientation, or socioeconimc status, using affirming language and putting forth a safe environment in your treatment can go a very long way.
 Avoid making assumptions about your patients and approach the conversation with respect.
 If you do slip up in something that you say, be sure to apologize instead of pretending like nothing happened.
 This approach is backed by a study that showed that eating disorder treatment for transgendered patients was at times more harmful than helpful because of clinician incompetence in understanding and affirming transgender concepts.5

 National Minority Mental Health Awareness Month

 Every July, we celebrate National Minority Mental Health Awareness Month.
 Given the lasting impact of the COVID-19 pandemic, it’s more important than ever that racial and ethnic minority groups can access mental health resources and treatment services.
-At Hidden River, we are committed to providing culturally-specific eating disorder care and are always looking for ways to better serve our minority patients.
+At Hidden River, we are committed to providing culturally-specific eating disorder care.
+We are always looking for ways to better serve our minority patients.
 We hope you’ll join us in this endeavor!

 Visit our website to learn more about eating disorder treatment at Hidden River.